tanchunsiong/zoom_videosdk_linux_rawdatademos/README.md

   - Set this as virtual speake r and virtual mic in session_context before joining
   - getAudioHelper() when in session, and call subscribe to start callback.
     - If you do not call subscribe, there will be no callback for onmixedaudio and ononewayaudio.
-    - If you do not set the virtual speaker and virtual mic in session_context, there will be no callback for onmixedaudio and ononewayaudio.
+    - If you do not set the virtual speaker and virtual mic in session_context, there will be no callback for onmixedaudio and ononewayaudio.\
+##converting PCM to mp3
+ `ffmpeg -f s16le -ar 32000 -i output.pcm output.mp3`

+## adding files
+if you add additions files, do include them in CMakeLists.txt